Nancy Steele Brokaw

 Writer in Bloomington, Illinois

 Nancy Steele Brokaw is playwright/journalist/writer.

-Brokaw has had eight innovative children’s operas produced by Prairie Fire Theatre/Illinois Wesleyan University.
-Among them are The Sky Is Falling And I’m Not Even Kidding!, Who Stole B-Flat? and W.O.O.S.H!
-(Web of Opera Super Heroes!).
-They have toured to tens of thousands of Illinois school children over the last eight years and work has begun for the 2019 show.
-University of California-Merced also presents her operas to thousands of grade school students and will again in 2019.
+Brokaw has had 12 innovative children’s operas produced by Prairie Fire Theatre/Illinois Wesleyan University.
+Among them are The Sky Is Falling And I’m Not Even Kidding!, Who Stole B-Flat?and Mozart's Day Out.
+They have toured to tens of thousands of Illinois school children over the last eight years and work has begun for the 2023 show.
+University of California-Merced also presents her operas yearly to thousands of grade school students and will do so again in 2023.

 In May, 2014, Fort Worth Opera Frontiers showcased Fertile Ground, an original opera for which she wrote the libretto, a collaboration with composer David Vayo.
 Opera Plus called it "thorough and complex" and said it "immediately portrayed a gripping story."

 Brokaw wrote the librettoCleopatra and the Plastic Surgeon, which was performed at Illinois State University in 2016 and University of Toronto in 2017 with music by Austrian composer Nancy Van de Vate.
 Danielle Fisher composed a new score and it premiered in 2018 at University of North Texas and was presented at several universities.

 Brokaw is a longtime contributor to The Pantagraph and Illinois Wesleyan Magazine, as well as the author of the award winning middle-grade novel Leaving Emma, (Clarion/Houghton Mifflin).